-Our strategy is to secure, develop and operate a portfolio of high quality and long life resource assets, with the potential to deliver leading shareholder returns.
-We seek to achieve this through innovative practices and technologies - in the hands of our world class people - towards our common purpose of re-imagining mining to improve people's lives.
+Our strategy is to secure, develop and operate a portfolio of high quality and long life resource assets.
+We then apply innovative practices and technologies in the hands of our world-class people to seek to deliver sustainable value for all our stakeholders.